s2way/nrcm/README.md

-# NRCM
+# WaferPie

-NRCM is a Request Controller Model framework for NodeJS.
+WaferPie is a Controller Model framework for NodeJS.

 It is an ultra lightweight implementation of a RESTful API that acts as a content provider.